mgida/FoodyCompose/README.md

  - **📃 Detailed Recipe Information** &rarr; view detailed information about recipes, including ingredients.

+## API Provider

+This application uses the Spoonacular API for retrieving recipe data.

+## Design Inspiration

+The design inspiration for FoodyCompose comes from a Figma community project.

 ## Tools Used

 - **Jetpack Compose:** for building and displaying the modern UI.